We have changed the time of the Sunday evening check-in from 7pm to 6:15pm at the request of several participants.

-A great way to familiarize yourself with using a hand-held radio, or to practice what you’ve already learned, is to participate in our regular Sunday evening Radio Roll Call on Channel 5 at 7pm.
-Its also a handy way to make sure your equipment is working properly.
+A great way to familiarize yourself with using a hand-held radio, or to practice what you’ve already learned, is to participate in our regular Sunday evening Radio Roll Call on Channel 5 at 6:15pm.
+It’s also a handy way to make sure your equipment is working properly.
+Last but not least, its an opportunity to communicate with a group of your neighbors and make sure everyone is doing OK.
+That was particularly reassuring during the pandemic!

 The Radio Call-in is done from your home, with the best reception usually achieved by going outside on your deck/patio or yard.

 If you hear someone check in who is not acknowledged by the moderator, you can help out by relaying the check in.
-It goes somehting like this:
+It goes something like this:

 Susan: “Don, this is Susan on Oneonta with a relay”.